Salix integra 'Hakuro Nishiki'Item #7061 USDA Hardiness Zone: 4 - 9

 Weeping branches display striking pink stems and buds, surrounded by foliage mottled in white, green and pink highlights.
 The brightly colored stems provide excellent winter interest.
 This graceful shrub is a perfect garden accent.
 Deciduous.

-- OverviewLight Needs:Partial to full sunWatering Needs:Needs regular watering - weekly, or more often in extreme heat.Average Landscape Size:Fast growing 15-20 ft. tall and wide; maintain at 6-10 ft. with pruning.
+- OverviewLight Needs:Partial to full sunWatering Needs:Needs regular watering - weekly, or more often in extreme heat.Average Landscape Size:Reaches 15 to 20 ft. tall and wide; maintain at 6 to 10 ft. with pruning.

 - History & LoreHistory:Salix integra is a species native to Japan and Korea, found in low lying areas in conjunction with streams, seeps and marshes.
 It is often classified among the basket willows as S. purpurea var. multinervis, so very little information is available under the standard species name.
 It is grouped into the Saliaceae with three hundred other species.
 This Japanese cultivar was introduced to the west by the great Dutch hosta breeder, Harry Van Der Laar in 1979.Lore:The entire clan of genus Salix has always been vital to the ethnobotany of cultures within its range.
 Long flexible whip-like growth is essential to basket making and the weaving of wattle fences.
 It is the primary material of early daub and wattle construction.
 Willow bark can also contain aspirin-like compounds, so these plants are an essential component of materia medica down through the ages, used by housewives and apothecaries alike.